DevOpsBootcamp/Bootcamp-Exercises/filesystems/navigate.md

 execute permission for (a)ll users, re-added the execute permission for the owner `root`.
 When we try to ls the `baz` directory we are not able to see its contents correctly because we do not have permission to do so.

+Removing the e(x)ecute permission for a directory prevents affected users from accessing a directory with commands like `cd` and `ls`.

 If you have any questions look at the `man` pages for each of the topics covered or search their common usage online.